artuntun/EM-HMM-directional-distributions/README.md

 ![](./assets/directional_distribution.png)

 The code includes the vonMises-Fisher and Watson EM-HMM estimators.
-For it's development the following papers were used:
+For its development the following papers were used as reference:
 - [Clustering on the Unit Hypersphere using von Mises-Fisher Distributions](https://www.jmlr.org/papers/volume6/banerjee05a/banerjee05a.pdf)
 - [A short note on parameter approximation for von Mises-Fisher distributions: and a fast implementation of Is(x)](https://link.springer.com/article/10.1007/s00180-011-0232-x)